Xevion/phototag/README.md

 4. Open and send the file to Google using the Vision API with `google_cloud.vision`
 5. Compile and save the image's labels from Google
     a.
 JPEGs use the `iptcinfo3` module to save
     b.
-RAW files use a messy implemetation of the `xml` module to read and write tags (experimental) from and to the XMP Sidecar file used by Adobe
+RAW files use a messy implementation of the `xml` module to read and write tags (experimental) from and to the XMP Sidecar file used by Adobe
 6. Delete the temporary (optimized) file and move the original image to the output folder.

 The command used to access this program is `phototag run`, which would process and label all eligible images in the working directory.